 Along with proper design and keeping problem areas clean and dry, it is important to ensure bathroom fans, kitchen stove hoods and dryer vents are properly vented to the outside.
 If vents go up through your attic, be sure they aren't leaking, or more importantly that they aren't simply vented into the attic space, which does happen.

-Basement mold and mildew
+Basement mould and mildew

 That musty smell in basements that is all too familiar is due to either poorly installed insulation, or having no insulation at all.
 Building below grade presents much greater challenges than above grade as walls cannot dry to the outside.
 Please see our pages on basement insulation to further understand this and work on a solution.